- What's a Journeyman Lineman?

 This multi-employer defined benefit plan provides monthly contributions of 3% of gross pay for electrical workers associated with participating local unions of the IBEW.
 Journeymen and apprentices receive the benefit as part of their compensation package when they work for a contributing employer.
 Vesting in the fund takes just five years.
 Your benefit is secure once you have earned five service credits.
 Generally, you earn one service credit a year.

 Recognizing the fact that becoming a journeyman lineman is a real education, the American Council on Education (ACE) has made it possible for you to earn college credit while pursuing your career goals.
-Through ACE, participants in the Missouri Valley Constructors apprenticeship program can receive 25 hours of college credit for their efforts.
+Through ACE, participants in the Missouri Valley Constructors apprenticeship program can receive college credit for their efforts.
 Use those credits to work toward an associate or bachelor degree in an area of study of interest to all IBEW and NECA members.

 Earn Your Associate Degree Online